kang295/SVC-Key-Parts-Monitoring-Dashboard/README.md

   Analyze individual part demand patterns to detect abnormal behavior or anticipate restocking needs.

 - **Division-Level Demand Trend (Per GBU)**
-  Aggregate demand trends by Division such as refregirator, Washing Machine, or Cooking for broader strategic insights.
+  Aggregate demand trends by Division such as refregirator, Washing Machine, AC, or Cooking for broader strategic insights.

 - **Turnover Rate Analysis**
   Evaluate inventory efficiency using on-hand quantity, in-transit volume, and turnover rate metrics.

+- **Check Flag**
+  This check mark is based on the 'Bulky' status.
+For bulky parts, it's marked 'Yes' when the current T/O (based on on-hand and in-transit quantity) is below 2.0, and for non-bulky parts, below 2.5.

 - **Demand Pattern Classification**
   Automatically classify demand trends as **Normal**, **Surge**, or **Drop** to detect potential risks.